zadarastorage/dockerfiles/ClamAV/README.md

 ### Testing
 You can use the EICAR Standard Anti-Virus Test File as described here: https://en.wikipedia.org/wiki/EICAR_test_file or drop the following EICAR string in a test file.
-The test file should be moved to quarantine.

 ```
 X5O!P%@AP[4\PZX54(P^)7CC)7}$EICAR-STANDARD-ANTIVIRUS-TEST-FILE!$H+H*
 ```

+During an actual test, you should observe the EICAR file move from the scan directory to the quarantine directory along with log output indicating the test virus was discovered.